Dangerous Liaisons: Critical response

 Dangerous Liaisons holds a score of 94% on Rotten Tomatoes based on 31 reviews.
-On Metacritic it has a score of 74 based on 17 reviews, indicating "generally favorable reviews".
+The site's consensus states: "Stylish, seductive, and clever, Stephen Frears' adaptation is a wickedly entertaining exploration of sexual politics."
+On Metacritic it has a score of 74 based on 17 reviews, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 Pauline Kael in The New Yorker described it as "heaven – alive in a way that movies rarely are."
 Hal Hinson in The Washington Post wrote that the film's "wit and immediacy is extraordinarily rare in a period film.
 Instead of making the action seem far off, the filmmakers put the audience in the room with their characters."
 Roger Ebert called it "an absorbing and seductive movie, but not compelling."
 Variety considered it an "incisive study of sex as an arena for manipulative power games."
 Vincent Canby in The New York Times hailed it as a "kind of lethal drawing-room comedy."

 The Time Out reviewer wrote of Christopher Hampton's screenplay that "one of the film's enormous strengths is scriptwriter Christopher Hampton's decision to go back to the novel, and save only the best from his play".
 James Acheson and Stuart Craig were also praised for their work, with Sheila Benson of the Los Angeles Times stating that "the film's details of costuming (by The Last Emperors James Acheson) and production design (by Stuart Craig of Gandhi and The Mission) are ravishing".
 All three would go on to win Academy Awards for their work on this film.

 Glenn Close received considerable praise for her performance; she was lauded by The New York Times for her "richness and comic delicacy," while Mick LaSalle of the San Francisco Chronicle wrote that, once she "finally lets loose and gives way to complete animal despair, Close is horrifying."
 Roger Ebert thought the two lead roles were "played to perfection by Close and Malkovich... their arch dialogues together turn into exhausting conversational games, tennis matches of the soul."